rafapauwels/transaction-auth/README.md

 ### **Violation stash**
 Every violation is stored forever*, without exceptions.

-So to avoid an overhead treating which exceptions ocurred during each transaction, everytime a violation is detected it is **post** to the current violation ref and later, when our controller starts stiching the request answer it moves everything from the current violation to the violation history array.
+So to avoid an overhead treating which exceptions occurred during each transaction, every time a violation is detected it is **post** to the current violation ref and later, when our controller starts stitching the request answer it moves everything from the current violation to the violation history array.

 ##### *Forever being the lifetime of our service.